 Professor Gillian Smith

-CS 4100/5100
+CS 4100/5100 – Foundations of Artificial Intelligence

 November 19, 2012

 Final Project Midpoint Report

+Current State

 Our group has made significant progress toward completion of our final project.
-We have put in a number of long nights of coding, and our code repository sports 4,000+ lines of code written over the course of 325 commits.
+We have undergone many long nights of coding, and our code repository sports 4,000+ lines of thoroughly commented, documented, tightly written, and tested code written over the course of 325 commits.
+A few graphs of our progress can be found on the next few pages.

-Commit history for our project, as available to project collaborators at https://github.com/straxhaber/maverick-chess/graphs

-We have a functional, network-based chess tournament system with server-side rules enforcement and checkmate detection.
-We have also implemented a client library for the construction of AI players and a textual interface, the latter of which is complete.
-Though most elements of our project were developed collaboratively, a rough breakdown of individual responsibility follows:
+We have a functional, network-based chess tournament system with server-side rules enforcement and game management.
+We have also implemented a client library for the construction of AI players and a textual interface, both of which are complete.
+The AI, which is not complete, is built separately from the library it uses for communicating with the chess server, allowing for re-use of the libraries and server architecture without sharing AI techniques.
+Though most elements of our project were developed collaboratively, a rough breakdown of individual contributions follows:

-Matthew was chiefly responsible for the client/server interaction, the common AI/client code, and some significant stylistic refactoring, among other things
+Matthew was chiefly responsible for architecting the system, client/server network code, AI/client libraries, move enumeration, and some significant stylistic refactoring, among other things

-James developed much of the server code, including the code for checkmate detection, legal move calculation, and board representation, among other things
+James developed much of the server-side representation and manipulations, including the code for checkmate detection, legal move calculation, and board representation, among other things.
+James also helped with refactoring.

 Brad worked on move enumeration and overall code style

-The AI player is a work in progress, but is capable of enumerating legal moves and selecting them randomly.
+Contribution Statistics (from https://github.com/straxhaber/maverick-chess/graphs)

+Commit history for our project (# of commits)

+Graph of ‘impact’ on project (measured as lines added + lines deleted for all non-merge commits during each week period) — green is Matt, orange is James, and purple is Brad

+Future Work

+The AI is a work in progress, but we have developed a proof-of-concept AI that selects moves randomly from a list of enumerated moves.
+We seem to have a small and elusive bug in either the server-side legal move checker or the client-side move enumerator, but the ‘random’ AI is mostly functional.
+We have also developed a number of heuristics for analyzing board states, and these are mostly done except for fine-tuning the various heuristics’ weights.
 The only large, unimplemented piece remaining is the AI's quiescent search for possible moves, which is our current focus as a group.

 Moving forward, we intend to devote some time to researching how others have implemented quiescent search for chess.
-We will then sit down to whiteboard a sensible approach, and make a first effort at implementing the search.
-We will have to conduct extensive testing to develop sensible heuristic weights for board likability evaluation, but this might be possible through the use of a genetic algorithm.
+We already have come up with a number of ideas for how to do this, but referencing best practices may aid in our development.
+We will then sit down to whiteboard a sensible approach combining our ideas and those we find, and make a first effort at implementing the search.
+We will also have to conduct extensive testing to develop sensible heuristic weights for board likability evaluation, but this might be possible through the use of a genetic algorithm.
 Whether we take this approach to optimization of the weights will likely depend on time constraints.
-Overall, we feel that we are in a very good position to finish achieve our goals well before the end of the semester.
+Overall, we feel that we are in a very good position to achieve most of our goals well before the end of the semester.